Lean manufacturing principles are used to create lean techniques that aim to build and maintain the most efficient manufacturing business possible.

 One of the principles used to achieve these benefits is to eliminate all waste in a manufacturing process.
 Waste is any action that does not add value to the end customer.

 In injection molding, the most obvious example of waste is making defect parts.
 This is frequently due to poor mold design.
 Mold design must be right from the beginning which will not only save you years of frustration of having to deal with quality issues and disgrunted employees but will also improve cycle times.
-Click here to see our video example of a correctly designed mold cycling at 4.0 seconds & to checkout our mold design services. (opens in a new window).

 Another example is the energy consumption used to make each part.
 Just because you use 30% more energy than your competitor, it doesn't mean customers are willing to pay more for your parts.
 They will probably go for the cheapest price.